A Scoping Review of the Ethical Perspectives on Anthropomorphising Large Language Model-Based Conversational Agents: Results

 \subsection{Answering RQ2: Ethical Challenges and Opportunities}

-Across the included manuscripts, the ethical analysis of anthropomorphisation converges around four distinct layers: (1) the normative stakes involved, (2) the anthropomorphic pathways through which these stakes are engaged, (3) the mechanisms by which risks arise, and (4) the resulting outcomes at individual, organizational, and societal levels.
+Across the included manuscripts, the ethical analysis of anthropomorphisation converges around four distinct layers: (1) the ethical issues at stake, (2) the anthropomorphic pathways through which these stakes are engaged, (3) the mechanisms by which risks arise, and (4) the resulting outcomes at individual, organizational, and societal levels.
 In addition, a few opportunities emerge.
 We discuss them below.